 This course will examine the history, theory, and sociology of American cinema.
-Cultural and economic factors will be discussed along with the structure of the films presented.
+The structure of films and the cultural and economic conditions they reflect will be the focus of the course.
 Films will be screened in class.
 Additional viewing by students is required outside of class.
-Prerequisite: One 1000 level or above Humanities course or Sociology